Dutton, Ontario

 Dutton is a community in the Township of Dutton/Dunwich, Elgin County, Ontario, Canada.
 Dutton is located 30 km southwest of St. Thomas.

 Originally part of Dunwich Township, Dutton was originally called Bennettville, then Lisgar.
-When the Canada Southern Railway was built in 1872, the station was named Dutton Station after the railway's civil engineer.
+When the Canada Southern Railway was built in 1872, the station was named Dutton Station after the railway's chief engineer.
 It was shortened to Dutton in 1881 and incorporated as a separate municipality a few years later.

-In 1998, as part of county-wide municipal restructuring, the Village of Dutton was reamalgamated with Dunwich to form Dutton-Dunwich.
+On January 2, 1998, as part of county-wide municipal restructuring, the Village of Dutton was reamalgamated with Dunwich to form Dutton/Dunwich.